Observations on the Ordinary

 The Philosophy of the Frame

 To stay present and unobtrusive, I favor compact cameras and small prime lenses.
 I find the perspective afforded me by normal to modestly wide focal lengths most natural and true to how we actually see the world.
-I rarely aim to isolate the subject from the background—I want the environment to speak as part of the story.
-By shooting with a deeper focus and in natural light, I strive to keep the image honest and post-processing to a minimum.
+I aim to show subjects immersed in their environment, which I consider just as integral to the final outcome and story being told, and I manage depth of field accordingly.
+By creating images with no artifice—specifically, no AI—and in natural light, I strive to keep the work honest and post-processing to a minimum.

-I favor black and white when form and contrast suffice and color might add information but not meaning.
-I find square or near-square compositions well suited to layered environments and their balance generally restful to the eye.
-I am not dogmatic about these choices and let myself be guided by instinct.
+I favor black and white rendering when form and contrast suffice and color might add information but not meaning.
+I find square or near-square compositions well suited to my work and their neutrality as to direction generally restful to the eye and conducive to reflection.
+I am not dogmatic about these choices and let myself be guided by my instinctive reaction to the scene.

 The Intentional Eye

 There is no unique path to a meaningful photograph.
-Most often, I draw inspiration from the street.
-While I’ve spent years refining my technical choices, they are ultimately just tools.
-I believe that photography improves most through intentional practice that involves returning to one’s favored environment often and with renewed curiosity and patience.
+Most often, I draw inspiration from the sheer energy of the street.
+While I have refined my technical choices over the years, I believe that photography improves most through intentional practice that involves returning to one’s favored environment often and with renewed curiosity and patience.

 Spontaneity, proximity, and a quiet presence are central to my interpretation of the craft: compelling storytelling rooted in the ordinary and respectful of personal boundaries.
 When the eye, the mind, and the subject align to support this view, the result is a heartfelt record of a moment that will never happen quite the same way again.